Logo What's After the Movie

 No!

-Discover how Once Upon a Time in China II (re-release) is rated on popular platforms like IMDb, Metacritic, and TMDb.
-Explore audience and critic scores to see how this movie ranks among the best.
+See how Once Upon a Time in China II (re-release) is rated across major platforms like IMDb, Metacritic, and TMDb.
+Compare audience scores and critic reviews to understand where Once Upon a Time in China II (re-release) stands among top-rated movies in its genre.

 Rotten Tomatoes